BoundingBoxSoftware/Materialize/README.md

 ## Not implemented
 - QuickSave - Will implement in settings, then you can set the folder to save the texture.
 This will be a persistent setting, that means you can close and open the program without lose the Quick Save path. *Planed for v0.4*.
 - Copy to clipboard. *Planed for v0.4*.
+- Move to LW Pipeline (for hd pipeline look at https://github.com/maikramer/Materialize)